A radiographer examining a mammogram image.

 Evidence for extending the age of eligibility

-The appropriate age bracket to offer breast screening is often debated, as there is limited evidence on the benefits and harms of screening before the age of 50 and after the age of 70.
+The appropriate age bracket to offer breast screening is often debated.
+There's limited evidence on the benefits and harms of screening before the age of 50 and after the age of 70.
 Before any changes to the current eligible age range, any evidence would be assessed by the UK National Screening Committee (UK NSC).

 A UK trial has demonstrated that beginning screening at 39-41 years results in a slight reduction in breast cancer mortality, with little increase in overdiagnosis